OrquestraCD/cfn-tf-custom-types/docs/openstack.md

 ## Configuration

 To configure this resource, you must create an AWS Secrets Manager secret with the name **terraform/openstack**.
-The below arguments may be included as the key/value or JSON properties in the secret or metadata object:
+The below arguments may be included as the key/value or JSON properties in the secret:

 * `auth_url` - (Optional; required if `cloud` is not specified) The Identity authentication URL.